morskyjezek/jezek-site/_posts/2022-04-12-career-update.md

 as a Clinical Assistant Professor with a teaching focus on digital curation, digital preservation, and archives.
 The appointment technically begins during the summer.

-## New Teaching Opportunities
+## Old Academia, New Teaching Opportunities

-I'm looking forward to this exciting opportunity to be part of the cutting-edge curriculum, which is pioneering the development of digital skills for early-career librarians and archivists, among other information professionals.
+I'm looking forward to this exciting opportunity to be part of the cutting-edge curriculum at UMSI, which is pioneering the development of digital skills for early-career librarians and archivists, among other information professionals.
-While I have some concerns about value conflicts with the outdated, elitist culture academia, as well as the overheated prestige economy, I outweighed these against the opportunity to facilitate learning for archivists and digital curators in training.
+While I have some concerns about returning to academia&mdash;particularly its elitist, medieval hierarchies and governance structures (some might say outdated), as well as its overheated (and under-acknowledged) [prestige economy](https://katinarogers.com/2018/11/15/the-problem-with-prestige/)&mdash;I decided these would be outweighed by the opportunity to facilitate training for archivists and digital curators.
+Those who know me may also recognize that I have had a longstanding relationship to the University of Michigan, which is not only a great university but also my alma mater.

 Teaching in a program like the one at UMSI is a chance to build out a digital archives and curation curriculum that is built on the cutting-edge technical and programming foundations that UMSI has built up over the last decade.
+That is something to which I have already contributed in my teaching at the University of Maryland, where I began building a curriculum of curation skills and tools for digital collections, and I look forward to expanding those learning opportunities in this new role.